 After a few more futile attempts, he made an excuse of having lots of work to do and I pretended to believe him.

 I wondered if his shift in tone meant that for the first time in years he was unable to pretend his marriage was anything but what it was.
 And how this most recent fight meant he didn’t have a chance of taking off his rose-colored lenses because she literally broke them, using a mattress…

 Together they made love look like this thing that needed surgical removal with kid-gloves.
 I hate how love does that to people.

-What was once so beautiful and soft, has this duality of sitting and rotting inside of people.
+What was once so beautiful and soft, has this duality of sitting and rotting inside.
 Like love isn’t sustainable in anyone.

 Over a late breakfast of oats and strawberries, it came to me that love is kind of like my bowl.
 Some bowls just aren’t built for the microwave, no matter how much you like them.
 And sometimes you just have to make that choice: uncooked food or a different bowl.
 One that was made for high temperatures and doesn’t shatter under pressure.

 I think if I’ve learned anything from my parents it’s that permanency and humanity should never be in the same room let alone try and sleep in the same bed.
 Change is really what life is all about and making the most of the time you have.
 Not compromising and doing half of what you want to do and then feeling annoyed at the other half that isn’t you.